Our guide provided the perfect 2-hour tour based on our interests and suggested the perfect place for lunch, even helping us order!!Barry, Tokyo, 2025

 Meguro River is famous for a reason.
 Four kilometers of cherry trees arch over a narrow canal, and during full bloom the pink canopy creates a tunnel effect.
 At night, pink lanterns light the path, and the reflections on the water make everything glow.

-Intensely crowded describes it better.
+The crowds can be intense.
 The Nakameguro Sakura Festival draws massive weekend crowds, and the narrow walking path can feel more like a slow shuffle than a stroll.
-I've learned to go early, before 8 AM on a weekday, or late, after 8:30 PM when most people have cleared out and the night falls calm.
-The lanterns are still up, and you can move at your own pace.
+I've learned to go early, before 8 AM on a weekday, or late, after 8:30 PM when most people have cleared out.
+The lanterns usually stay up into late evening, and you can move at your own pace.
+Festival dates and lighting hours vary by year, check local announcements for current schedules.

 Cherry blossoms and pink lanterns along the Meguro River at night